ropensci-archive/opendata/README.md

 -   [asdfree: analyze survey data for free](http://www.asdfree.com/) (not a package) provides lots of code examples for analyzing survey data in R. Also on [github](https://github.com/ajdamico/usgsd).
 -   [brewdata](http://cran.rstudio.com/web/packages/brewdata/index.html) Retrieves and parses graduate admissions survey data from the [Grad Cafe website](http://thegradcafe.com).
 -   [gesis](http://cran.rstudio.com/web/packages/gesis/index.html) provides access to the Leibniz-Institute for the Social Sciences Data Catalogue/Datenbestandkatalog (DBK).
+-   [icpsrdata](http://cran.rstudio.com/web/packages/icpsrdata/index.html) offers programmatic retrieval of datasets from the Inter-university Consortium for Political and Social Research archive.
 -   [maddison](http://cran.rstudio.com/web/packages/maddison/index.html) ([GitHub](https://github.com/expersso/maddison)) provides GDP per capita data for all years AD 1 to 2010 from the [Maddison Project](http://www.ggdc.net/maddison).
 -   [ONETr](http://cran.rstudio.com/web/packages/ONETr/index.html) searches and retrieves occupational data from [O\*NET Online](http://www.onetonline.org/).
 Development version on GitHub [here](https://github.com/eknud/onetr).
+-   [pewdata](http://cran.rstudio.com/web/packages/pewdata/index.html) uses RSelenium to retrieve datasets from the webpages of the Pew Research Center.
 -   [psidR](http://cran.rstudio.com/web/packages/psidR/index.html) contains functions to download and format longitudinal datasets from the Panel Study of Income Dynamics (PSID).
 -   [wordbankr](http://cran.rstudio.com/web/packages/wordbankr/index.html) ([GitHub](https://github.com/langcog/wordbankr)) connects to [Wordbank](http://wordbank.stanford.edu/), a database of childrens' developmental vocabulary.
 -   The [<span class="Ohat">Zillow</span>](http://www.Omegahat.org/Zillow/) (not on CRAN) package provides an R interface to the [Zillow](http://www.zillow.com/) Web Service API.
 It allows one to get the Zillow estimate for the price of a particular property specified by street address and ZIP code (or city and state), to find information (e.g. size of property and lot, number of bedrooms and bathrooms, year built.) about a given property, and to get comparable properties.